-Protecting tropical forests by means of green markets
+Protecting tropical forests by means of green markets and sustainable consumption

 Title: Green Markets and Sustainable Consumption

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Agriculture, Livestock and Food Supply (MAPA)

 The rainforest in the Amazon region of Brazil is shrinking.
 Advancing deforestation is releasing greenhouse gases, reducing biodiversity and destroying the settlement areas of traditional populations.
 As its contribution to the Paris Climate Agreement, Brazil has therefore set itself the goal of reaching zero illegal deforestation by 2030.
 The country aims to promote sustainable production systems to protect the forest.
 The production systems are based, for example, on nuts or fruits that are gathered in the natural forest without destroying it.
 At the same time, eco-friendly cultivation methods in agriculture can open up economically viable prospects for smallholders.
 The main challenge facing many smallholder cooperatives is gaining market access for their products.

 Smallholders and traditional populations have improved market access for sustainably produced products from the Amazon region.
 This encourages them to conserve and use the forest instead of clearing it and transforming it into arable and pastureland.